 Novel Antagonists Directed to Steroidogenic Factor-1 (SF-1)

 In adult ACC, expression of the orphan nuclear receptor SF-1 correlates with poor patient survival.
-In pediatric ACC, the gene for SF-1 is consistently amplified, indicating that SF-1 is necessary for cancer growth.
-The single approved drug (mitotane) is toxic and has limited efficacy.
-For the more than 50% of ACC patients that have metastatic disease, overall 5-year survival is very poor.
-We predict that an SF-1 based antagonist could have a life-saving impact for both the pediatric and adult forms of the disease.
+In pediatric ACC, the gene for SF-1 is consistently amplified, strongly suggesting that SF-1 is necessary for cancer growth.
+SF-1 is also a driver of adrenal development.
+Our therapeutic hypothesis is that an SF-1 based antagonist will extend patient survival in both the pediatric and adult forms of the disease.